What does the cliff effect pilot program do?

-The pilot will test whether the MA EITC can be enhanced to create an effective tool for the Commonwealth to close the cliff gap, thus ensuring that workers are not worse off financially as they move up the income scale.
+The pilot will test whether a cash payment is an effective tool for the Commonwealth to close the cliff gap, thus ensuring that workers are not worse off financially as they move up the income scale.

 What will it cost?

 The Commonwealth will save 60% of resources per family* before pilot administrative costs of $5,500 per participant per year.
 The Commonwealth will experience an immediate revenue surplus when a non-working participant on full benefits enters the workforce.

 *Actual savings will vary based on family size and benefits received.

 - It’s good for economic development – businesses need workers

 - Helps people who are trying to advance in their careers

 - Is a hand up, not a handout